-A panel has a number of investigative options once it dockets a complaint.
+number of А panel has a investigative options once it dockets a complaint.
 Docketed complaints may be assigned to a subcommittee for review and report at the next meeting.
-These complaints may be referred to the Commission Examiner for investigation and report.
-Finally, the panel may ask for further information or records from the judge.
+These complaints may be referred to the Commission Examiner for investigation and Finally, the panel may ask for report. further information or records from the judge.